AppMetrics/Docs.V2.Hugo/content/web-monitoring/aspnet-core/configuration.md

 #### Program.cs

-When bootstrapping an ASP.NET Core application in `Program.cs` using the `Microsoft.AspNetCore.WebHost`, App Metrics core functionality can be configured using extension methods provided on [Microsoft.Extensions.Hosting.IWebHostBuilder](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.hosting.iwebhostbuilder?view=aspnetcore-2.0).
+When bootstrapping an ASP.NET Core application in `Program.cs` using the `Microsoft.Extensions.Hosting.Host`, App Metrics core functionality can be configured using extension methods provided on [Microsoft.Extensions.Hosting.IHostBuilder](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.hosting.ihostbuilder?view=dotnet-plat-ext-3.1).

 <i class="fa fa-hand-o-right"></i> Modifying or extending a `MetricsBuilder` that is pre-configured with the defaults configuration: